alexander-alleman/alexander-alleman.github.io/_pages/cv.md

 ======
 * B.S. in Biology and Chemistry, Western Colorado University, 2014

-* Ph.D in Molecular Plant Sciences, Washington State University, 2021 (expected)
+* Ph.D. in Molecular Plant Sciences, Washington State University, 2021 (expected)

 Research experience
 ======
 * Graduate Research Assistant
   * Washington State University
-    * Investigating the physiology of obligate aerobic nitrogen fixing bacteria.
-Use of laboratory and computational skills to develop a hypothesis and experimentally determine optimal nitrogen fixing conditions for future biotechnologies.
+    * Investigating the physiology of obligate aerobic nitrogen-fixing bacteria.
+Use of laboratory and computational skills to develop a hypothesis and experimentally determine optimal nitrogen-fixing conditions for future biotechnologies.
-    * Determining the variables that influence nitrogen fixing community ecology by using multivariate statistics and co-occurrence networks.
+    * Determining the variables that influence nitrogen-fixing community ecology by using multivariate statistics and co-occurrence networks.
   * Supervisor: Professor John W. Peters

 * Graduate Research Assistant